Technoplatz/bi/README.md

 ## What is Technoplatz BI

-Technoplatz BI is a low-code multi-container [Data Application](#data-application) and [API](#api) platform designed to manage a mission critical business process without the need to develop software from scratch.
-Considering that every job has its own special conditions, it offers a pragmatic solution under three basic topics;
+Technoplatz BI is a low-code multi-container Data Application platform designed to manage a mission critical business process without the need to develop software from scratch.
+Considering that each business has its own unique conditions a pragmatic solution which combined under three main topics is provided.

 - [Data Application](#data-application)
 - [BI-directional Data sharing](#bi-directional-data-sharing)